-Hardwood floors add timeless value to Florida homes, especially in places like Naples where light interiors and natural textures are part of the lifestyle.
+Hardwood floors add timeless value to Florida homes, especially in places like Naples, where light interiors and natural textures are part of the lifestyle.
 Humidity, sandy feet, pets, and daily living can cause even the most well-maintained floors to eventually look dull.
 When that happens, homeowners often ask, “Should I recoat or completely refinish my hardwood floors?”

-Both are excellent options—but for very different reasons.
+Both are excellent options, but for very different reasons.
 Here’s a clear breakdown designed for Florida homeowners who want results.

 What Is Recoating?
-(Best for Light Wear)

 Recoating is ideal if: